LuDubies/branchdoc_io_test/branch_types.md

 ## Branches

+This page will introduce the naming conventions for the different types of branches and highlight their specific use cases.

 ### Main branch

 The main branch (or default branch) is the singular branch existing on a new repository.
-As it is the branch that is represented as the projects current state by default, it is of the utmost importance to keep the software on the main branch in a stable state.
-Therefore direct work on the main branch is forbidden.
+As it is the branch that is represented as the projects current state by default, it is most important to keep the software on the main branch in a stable state.
+Therefore direct work on the main branch is forbidden!
 Instead the branch is used to track the latest release version of the project.
 Releases on the main branch are tagged to allow a traceable overview of software releases.

 ```mermaid